Academic Catalogs

 Transfer Credit: CSU; UC.

-This introductory course explores the role played by peoples of Mexican heritage in the development of the United States with a particular focus upon the Southwest.
-This class will evaluate the significance of Mexican/Latino culture, the status of Chicanos as a minority group within the U.S. society, and the struggles for civil rights.
-In addition, special attention will be given to historical debates on race, identity, colorism, inequality, citizenship, and activism within the Latinx community and in American society as they relate to barriers facing Latinx people in America today.
-This course is identical to ETHS C122.
+This survey course examines the role played by communities of Mexican descent in the development of the United States with a particular focus on the Southwest.
+This class will critically analyze the significance of Mexican, Chicano, and Latino culture, the status of Chicanos as a minority group within U.S. society, and Latino struggles for civil rights.
+In addition, special attention will be given to historical analyses of Indigeneity, racialization, intersectionality, coloniality and decoloniality, systemic privilege and oppression, immigration and citizenship, cultural politics, identity, community activism.
 Graded or Pass/No Pass option.

 Catalog Program Pages Referencing HIST C122